 There are a few attacks that you can parry from Margit.
-Pretty much any time he uses his melee weapon, it allows you to use your shield and parry the attack.
-He does have a bunch of other attacks like the Faith Sword and Hammer attacks, and he also has his Faith throwing knives.
+Any time he uses his melee weapon, you can use your shield and parry the attack.
+He does have a bunch of other attacks, like the Faith Sword and Hammer attacks, and he also has his Faith-throwing knives.
 Any of the Faith attacks can’t be parried at all since they are not melee attacks.

-The easiest way to parry Margit is to time it correctly so you hit the parry when he either does his jab attack or slam attack with his melee weapon.
-You really need to know how to time it though because you will take some serious damage from the attacks if you mistime it in any way.
+The easiest way to parry Margit is to time it correctly, so you hit the parry when he either does his jab attack or slam attack with his melee weapon.
+You need to know how to time it, though because you will take some serious damage from the attacks if you mistime it in any way.

-Not many people have the patience to learn how to parry, that is why it is one of the hardest things to get down in these types of games, even if you played Sekiro.
+Not many people have the patience to learn how to parry; that is why it is one of the hardest things to get down in these games, even if you played Sekiro.
 The two attacks we said earlier are the easiest ways to parry him, but you can parry any other attacks from him.
-They are harder to get and you can only parry the melee attacks.
+They are harder to get, and you can only parry the melee attacks.

-Keep in mind that you need to parry him twice to break his stance and perform a riposte on him.
-It can be a little difficult to get down, but the best way to learn is to practice.
-You can practice by letting yourself die after either getting the parry or failing.
-That way you can go in and try again.
+Remember to parry him twice to break his stance and perform a riposte on him.
+Getting down can be a little difficult, but the best way to learn is to practice.
+You can practice letting yourself die after getting the parry or failing.
+That way, you can go in and try again.
 Create another character so you can easily practice parrying.

 What do you get from defeating Margit?

-You actually get a great item from Margit.
+You get a great item from Margit.
 You get a Talisman Pouch.
-These basically give you an extra Talisman equip slot.
-It is like starting Dark Souls with 1 Ring slot and then getting an upgrade later that allows for 2 Rings to be equipped at the same time.
-It is by far one of the most important upgrades you can get in the game.
+These give you an extra Talisman equip slot.
+It is like starting Dark Souls with 1 Ring slot and then getting an upgrade later, allowing for 2 Rings to be equipped simultaneously.
+It is one of the most important upgrades you can get in the game.

-You will also accrue 12,000 Runes from defeating him as well, so you can upgrade yourself a few times, depending on what level you are at the time.
-Obviously, if you are a higher level, it might not mean much because of how many Runes it takes to upgrade, but if you got to this boss a little early, it will help you out in the long run.
+You will also accrue 12,000 Runes from defeating him, so you can upgrade yourself a few times, depending on what level you are at the time.
+If you are a higher level, it might not mean much because of how many Runes it takes to upgrade, but if you got to this boss a little early, it would help you out in the long run.

 He is a pretty difficult start to the game, especially if you find him very early on.
-We would recommend going and exploring Limgrave, and Caelid first as much as possible so you aren’t sprinting past Stormveil Castle.
-Exploring is extremely crucial in the beginning because you don’t want to be under-leveled for anything in the future.
+We recommend going and exploring Limgrave and Caelid first as much as possible, so you aren’t sprinting past Stormveil Castle.
+Exploring is crucial initially because you don’t want to be under-leveled for anything in the future.

 You can also find an Ash of War that allows you to parry with your shields in your right hand.
-We don’t know why you would need this, but it is an option.
-It is funny to see people trying odd things in games, especially ones that aren’t really easy to get through.
-If you know what you are doing with stuff like parrying though, you will have a pretty easy time.
+We don’t know why you need this, but it is an option.
+It is funny to see people trying odd things in games, especially ones that aren’t easy to get through.
+If you know what you are doing with parrying, you will have a pretty easy time.